kamballu/HDR-NRIQA-PCNN/README.md

 ![png](docs/output_8_0.png)

 ## Advanced
-For prediction of the perceptual resistances, the subnetworks can be used directly.
-An example usage can be found in *predict_quality()*.
+For prediction of the perceptual resistances and error estimates, the subnetworks can be used directly.
+An example usage can be found in *model_IQA_HDR->predict_quality(<name>,draw=1)* in model.py.

 ```python